SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   `av1/encoder/speed_features.c:2709-2776` show usage-specific CPU settings and feature initialization.
   ImageSharp's 0-10 effort scale has not yet been reconciled with these policies.
 No new effort mapping is assumed.

+Further quantization, distortion, and final-packing source comparison on 2026-09-05:

+- `Av1ForwardQuantizer.cs:88-236` and `Av1ForwardQuantizer.Operator.cs:98-316` implement the no-matrix
+  fast quantizers.
+The rounding factor 64 agrees with `av1/encoder/av1_quantize.c:609-651` at sharpness zero;
+  the regular quantizer's factor 48 is not evidence of a fast-quantizer rounding defect.
+The managed path does not implement the reference's sharpness adjustment, regular quantizer, or quantization-matrix policy.
+- `Av1TransformBlockEncoder.cs:1175-1225` always ends lossy coefficient selection at fast quantization.
+  Reference `av1/encoder/tx_search.c:2064-2391` derives trellis eligibility from segment, evaluation stage, normalized residual energy, and transformed SATD; chooses fast or regular quantization; measures coefficient rate before reconstruction; selects transform-domain or pixel-domain distortion; retains the winning coefficient buffer, EOB, type, and entropy context; then reconstructs intra neighbors.
+These are coupled state transitions, not interchangeable standalone numerical primitives.
+- `Av1IntraSuperblockEncoder.ModeDecision.cs:166-168` stores coded planar views.
+  `Av1EncoderFrame.cs:109-119` assigns those views the aligned dimensions.
+Consequently `Av1IntraSuperblockEncoder.ReferenceModeDecision.cs:984-987` includes coded alignment in its model bounds.
+  An initial suspicion that this always violates reference clipping was rejected after following `av1/encoder/encoder.h:4291-4309`: the reference also uses aligned dimensions when `do_border_pad` is false.
+  Its conditional true-frame policy is selected at `av1/encoder/encoder.c:4560-4568` and consumed by `av1/encoder/rdopt_utils.h:361-401` and `av1/encoder/model_rd.h:256-303`.
+That policy is missing here.
+  The misleading visible-only comment was corrected; no arithmetic change or numerical-defect claim is justified without reconciling that policy and its delta-Q/TPL prerequisites.
+High-bit-depth SSE rounding in the current caller matches `av1/encoder/model_rd.h:70-108`.
+- `Av1TileEncoder.cs:294-329` selects each block and writes its entropy data immediately.
+  `Av1TileWriter.cs:820-834,1070-1097` consumes the current palette and map, and `Av1EncoderSuperblockWorkspace.cs:94-105` clears reusable decisions between superblocks.
+  Frame coefficients and EOB/type state survive in `Av1EncoderCoefficientBuffer.cs:32-59,117-150`, but these alone cannot reproduce all final block syntax after frame-wide filter selection.
+- Reference `av1/encoder/encoder.c:2787-2838,2891-2911,3787-3813` selects/applies deblocking, CDEF,
+  and restoration after reconstruction and before final bitstream packing.
+It preserves restoration boundary rows before and after CDEF.
+Its palette path tokenizes selected maps during coding (`av1/encoder/tokenize.c:182-225,264-278`) and packs those retained tokens later (`av1/encoder/bitstream.c:1516-1535`). `TokenExtra` occupies one byte per palette sample;
+  `av1/encoder/tokenize.h:105-135` and `av1/encoder/encodeframe.c:1413-1430` size and retain that frame storage.
+  The managed single-pass lifetime is a controller/ownership deviation that must be resolved together with delayed packing.
+Simply flipping CDEF/restoration flags or saving only probability state is insufficient.
+- This comparison ran no benchmark or runtime test and establishes no new numerical or performance result.

+Explicit grid-sampling conversion correction, verified after `5f7bad3a6` on 2026-09-05:

+- `HeifEncoderCore.Sequence.cs:97-109` promoted incompatible odd-grid sampling only when the public option was unspecified; `HeifEncoderCore.cs:1078-1081` then rejected the same dimensions for explicit 4:2:0/4:2:2.
+  The established TIFF conversion contract (`TiffEncoderCore.cs:371-444`) resolves unsupported option combinations before encoding, including explicit choices.
+The existing HEIF fallback already demonstrates that these source dimensions can be preserved through 4:4:4 conversion.
+- The extended existing public grid regression first passed default sampling and then failed on explicit 4:2:0 with that exact exception.
+VSTest stopped on the failure; see `grid-sampling-before.trx` in the local takeover report directory.
+Option resolution now promotes explicit and default incompatible sampling alike before matrix/profile selection.
+The redundant private grid guard was removed: its only caller obtains the resolved settings first (`HeifEncoderCore.cs:1040-1062`), and multi-frame AV1 input follows the sequence path.
+- All original descriptor, extent, edge-replication, hidden-item, reference-order, and exact-pixel assertions remain.
+Four cases additionally inspect both emitted cell headers and preserve the source profile object.
+  Final serialized Release .NET 11 Visual Studio VSTest passes 67/67 HEIF encoder cases in 6.2836 seconds (`D:\GitHub\ynse01\av1-takeover-20260905\grid-sampling-final.trx`).
+The final source build reports zero errors and warnings; the preceding test compilation reports 1,009 existing warnings.
+Roslynk reports zero compiler errors.
+  No benchmark or separate-encoder measurement was run.
+Decoder rejection tests for invalid input grids remain unchanged.

 Color-conversion boundary correction after checkpoint `f7bd907d6`, verified on 2026-09-05:

 - `HeifEncoderCore.Sequence.cs:74-194` resolved output sampling and preserved reversible YCgCo matrix metadata,